 Despite the hazards of turning left across intersections, relatively few head-on crashes occur when turning at intersections.
 Roughly 91 percent of the vehicles involved in fatal head-on crashes on two-lane, divided roadways are either “going straight” (68 percent of all head-on fatalities) or “negotiating a curve” (23 percent of the total), a federal study by the Transportation Research Board says.

-Common Injuries in Head-on Crashes
+Common Injuries in Head-on Collisions

 If you sustained severe injuries or your loved one died in a car accident, you may not know exactly what happened to cause the car accident.
 You may have been injured so badly in the car crash that you cannot remember the specifics of the accident.